 Some of the most occurring and most important terpenes in cannabis plants are:

 Myrcene, the most abundant CBD terpene.
 It is the one terpene producing cannabis’s signature musky earth scent and taste.
 Myrcene is associated with the couch-lock effect of certain strains.
-Health-wise, it has a sedative and anti-inflammatory effect.

 Linalol gives lavender its distinct taste and smell and is also quite common in cannabis plants.
-Also, its one of the most healthy terpenes, modulating symptoms of pain, depression, insomnia, and even preventing epileptic seizures.

 Pinene, as you can derive from its name, produces the scent of pine trees.
 It improves airflow and deepens breathing, which makes it extremely beneficial for people with respiratory problems.
 Pinene elevates the mood and reduces memory impairment, often associated with THC.

-Terpinolene is prevalent at a lesser degree in cannabis plants when we compare it to the above ones.
+Terpinolene is prevalent to a lesser degree in cannabis plants when we compare it to the above ones.
 However, its effects on the brain and cognition are very conspicuous.
 Terpinolene produces a spectrum of various effects on different people.
 The mercurial character of terpinolene underlines the importance of further research on CBD terpenes.
 As we must deepen our understanding of terpene activity on the human organism.

 I hope this article has deepened your knowledge about terpenes.
 I also wish I have inspired you to research some more on terpenes and their interactions with CBD.
 So, the next time you enjoy your favorite CBD vape cart, you will know which “wheels” are steering your experience.